 Essentially, CPR buys time for casualty and for the emergency services to arrive to treat them.
 This increases their chances of survival, and reduces the potential damage to the brain.

-As a result, CPR is a key component of first aid training including the full first aid at work range of courses, Paediatric first aid (for those looking after younger children) as well as our suit of CPD courses for Dental Practices.
+As a result, CPR is a key component of first aid training including the full first aid at work range of courses, Paediatric first aid (for those looking after younger children) as well as our suit of CPR courses for Dental Practices.